 Using Chipmunk Repellent for Chipmunk Control

 Common chipmunk repellents are pureed garlic, hot peppers, or a combination of both.
-Steep the pureed garlic and hot peppers in 1 cup hot soapy water until the water is cool.
-Strain and add 1 tablespoon of oil.
+Steep the pureed garlic and hot peppers in 1 cup (240 mL.) of hot, soapy water until the water is cool.
+Strain and add 1 tablespoon (15 mL.) of oil.
 Shake and pour into a spray bottle.
 Spray this on plants you wish to keep the chipmunks from.

 Getting Rid of Chipmunks Through Landscaping Changes